 Since folding takes everything to the limit, CPUs and GPUs run hot.
 This means two things: fan noise and a hot and dry room.
 Noise is annoying and the heat is not something I always need.
 It’s useful for those cold winter months, but becomes a problem when temperatures raise and you live in an old building without AC.

-Back in 2016 I had an idea: why not move the computer outdoors and leave it there permanently?
+Back in 2016 I had an idea: why not move the computer outdoors?

 Building a… “shed”

 A year earlier, I had to build this small “shed” in our garden.
-I live in London and while it’s a nice city, the weather is not the best.
-It rains a lot and for half a year or so it’s cold outside (compared to places like Portugal) and we were struggling to dry our clothes indoors.
+I live in London and while it’s a nice city, the weather is not that good.
+Not only it rains a lot, but it’s a cold place in the winter/spring and we were struggling to dry our clothes indoors.
 In normal conditions we would just replace the regular washing machine with one that did both, but due to an unfriendly landlord, we couldn’t.
 Since there was no space indoors, I got a dryer and put it in our (small) garden.

 I say “shed” because it’s actually a “box”.
 Image a cube: two of the sides are walls, the floor is made of cement, the top and two sides were built by me.
 Material used?
 Wood for the frame and ceiling and everything was covered by PVC plastic usually used for floors.
 Yes, this is not how you build a shed but it was supposed to be temporary.
 I picked cheap material.